simonschmidt/FMNN25-project2/README.md

-best position on the line segment in the direction of the gradient the newton method becomes unstable and will not converge see Non-converging-newton-line-function.png  and Non-converging-newton.png
+best position on the line segment in the direction of the gradient the newton method becomes unstable and will not converge see Non-converging-newton-line-function.png  and Non-converging-newton.png Was fixed by using argminAdaptive that checks if new point is worse than old one and in that case decrease stepsize